yurisuika/Isabella/README.md

 Resourcepacks available as .ZIP archives ready to download!

-Currently supports BetterFoliage and Optifine.
+All versions come stock with Optifine support.
 Check out the threads linked below for other mods, remixes, and the original packs!

 ###### SNAPSHOT VERSION